 Discussion on Rapp's Proposal 2-2

+Rapp: No discussion due to coupling with Rapp's Proposal 2-1.

 [Only If time allows...]

 There seem to be some companies also proposing to signal the Transaction ID in the subsequent DL/UL RRC signalling than the DL signalling triggering A-IoT paging.
 Rapporteur understands that this is related to the parallel multiple service support at the UE reader, which, as proposed by some companies, can not be supported at least for device 1.
 Since for the time being RAN2 only considers the device 1 for TP2, rapporteur suggests confirming that Transaction ID is not siganlled in the subsequent DL/UL RRC signalling at least for device 1.